catchorg/Catch2/docs/whats-changed.md

 	* New command line parser.
 Under the hood it is a complete rewrite - now powered by a command line library that will soon be spun out as a separate project: Clara.
 The options themselves are largely the same but there are some notable differences (as already discussed).
 	* Completely overhauled output from the textual reporter (now the Console reporter).
 This now features a much clearer, cleaner format, including good use of indentation.

+More information can be found in [this blog post](http://www.levelofindirection.com/journal/2013/6/28/catch-10.html).
 If you find any issues please raise issue tickets on the [issue tracker on GitHub](https://github.com/philsquared/Catch/issues) as before.
 For general questions, comments and suggestions, though, please use the [new forums on Google Groups](https://groups.google.com/forum/?fromgroups#!forum/catch-forum).

 ---